mozilla-services/docs/source/token/apis.rst

   strings:

-    - **"invalid-credentials"**: authentication failed due to invalid credentials e.g. a bad signature on the BrowserID assertion.
+    - **"invalid-credentials"**: authentication failed due to invalid credentials e.g. a bad signature on the Authorization assertion.
     - **"invalid-timestamp"**: authentication failed because the included timestamp differed too greatly from the server's current time.
     - **"invalid-generation"**:  authentication failed because the server